Godot’s animation system is extremely powerful and flexible.

 Creating the animation¶

 It’s time to create a new animation!
-Press the new animation button and name the animation “intro” when the dialog appears.
+Press the Animation button then select new from the menu.
+Name the animation “intro” when the dialog appears.

 Editing the animation¶